 Many traffickers operate by befriending their targets first and relying on deceptive practices to prey on weakened, desperate individuals who don't have anyone watching out for them.

-Victims' friends or bosses may be the ones to suggest and pressure them into "too-good-to-be-true" job opportunities that turn out to be in the commercial sex industry or require to perform labor in very dangerous conditions.
+Victims' friends or bosses may be the ones to suggest and pressure them into "too-good-to-be-true" job opportunities that turn out to be in the commercial sex industry or require them to perform labor in very dangerous conditions.

 Citizens are urged to call the National Human Trafficking Hotline at (888) 373-7888 to report known or suspected cases of human trafficking to help combat trafficking at the civic level.